0atman/noboilerplate/scripts/22-starting-rust.md

 Keep all three of these tools together.

-We'll get back to the main quest in a moment, but after the Ad I have a side quest for you:
+We'll get back to the main quest in a moment, but first, a quiz, from today's sponsor, Razor Secure:

 ---